Ombudsmen in the United States: United States Navy

 The US Navy implemented an ombudsman program in 1970, under the direction of Admiral Elmo Zumwalt.
 Through the Navy Ombudsman Program, communication between the spouses of active duty personnel and the command is kept open, thereby improving the quality of life for everyone involved.
 The Navy command ombudsman is a voluntary position, and seeks to ensure that the dependents of active duty personnel have a channel of resources for their needs and quality of life.
 A command ombudsman aims to guide those who use the service to the help they may need, before, during or after a deployment.
 The Navy Ombudsman undergoes almost constant training, and is bound by confidentiality except in relation to allegations of child abuse.
 An ombudsman meets with department heads aboard a naval installation to find out the latest news, and pass it on, including news on ship deployments, cutting down on potentially harmful gossip.

+In Bankruptcy Proceedings

+In Bankruptcy proceedings, when the debtor under Chapter 7, 9, or 11 is a health care business, the Bankruptcy court orders the United States Trustee to appoint one disinterested person to serve as a patient care ombudsman.
+The ombudsman serves to monitor the quality of patient care, protect patient interests, and inform the court of any pertinent issues relating to patient care.

+Similarly, if the Trustee wants to sell the personally identifiable information of a debtor's consumers, the court orders the Trustee to appoint a disinterested person to act as a consumer privacy ombudsman.
+This ombudsman informs the court of the risks and benefits of approving such a sale and may propose alternatives that would protect consumers' privacy.